nguyenhongson1902/gcn-forward-propagation-mechanism/README.md

   <img src="./images/symmetric_normalization_results.png" />
 </p>

-Until now, we will realize that <strong>A*</strong> above is referred as **renormalization trick**.
+Until now, we might realize that <strong>A*</strong> above is referred as **renormalization trick**.
-We have done with features handling, now we will finalize our GCN.
+We have done with features handling so far and now we will finalize our GCN.
 ### 3.4 Adding weights and an activation function
 We're going to build a 2-layer GCN, 1 hidden layer and 1 output layer using ReLU as the activation function.
 We will use random seeds to reproduce experimental results.
 First things first, we need to initialize weights, which cannot be 0.
-In this experiment, we are going to set 4 neurons for the hidden layer.
-We will create only 2 output neurons for plotting the features representation in a 2D plain.
+In this experiment, we are going to set 4 neurons for the hidden layer and create only 2 output neurons for plotting the features representation in a 2D plain.

 **Output:**